Nie Rongzhen

-Nie Rongzhen (聂荣臻 (Niè Róngzhēn, Nieh Jung-chen); December 29, 1899 – May 14, 1992) was a prominent Chinese Communist military leader, and one of ten Marshals in the People's Liberation Army of China.
-He was the last surviving PLA officer with the rank of Marshal.
+Nie Rongzhen (聂荣臻 (Niè Róngzhēn, Nieh Jung-chen); December 29, 1899 – May 14, 1992) was a Marshal of the People's Republic of China.
+He died as the last People's Liberation Army (PLA) marshal.

 Biography

 Nie was born in Jiangjin County in Sichuan (now part of Chongqing municipality), the cosmopolitan and well-educated son of a wealthy family.
 In his 20s, Nie applied to the Université du Travail (University of Labour) in Charleroi, Belgium, with a scholarship from the Socialist Party, and was thus able to study science in Charleroi.

 Political leanings

 Zhou Enlai spent a night in Charleroi and met with Nie.
-Nie agreed to join the group of Chinese students in France on a work-study program, where he studied engineering and became a protégé of Zhou Enlai.
+Nie agreed to join the group of Chinese students in France on a work-study program, in which he studied engineering and became a protégé of Zhou Enlai.
 He joined the Chinese Communist Party in 1923.

-A graduate of the Soviet Red Army Military College and Whampoa Academy, Nie spent his early career first as a political officer in Whampoa's Political Department, where Zhou served as the Deputy Director, and in the Chinese Red Army.
+A graduate of the Soviet Red Army Military College and Whampoa Academy, Nie spent his early career first as a political officer in Whampoa's Political Department, where Zhou served as the deputy director, and in the Chinese Red Army.